Last Frontiers Activities:

 Mayan Ruins Day-Trip

-Visit several famous, developed, major Mayan Ruins, including Xanatunich and Caracol, with experienced, professional guides.
+Visit several famous, developed, off-site Mayan Ruins, including Xanatunich and Caracol, with experienced, professional guides.
 You can also hike to a little known, undeveloped Mayan ruins nearby, in the jungle near our property by Black Lagoon.
 These are all day-trips, except fabled Caracol, which will involve overnight stays at a luxury resort deep in the Chiquibol Mountains.

 Fresh Water Fly Fishing